antaldaniel/dataandlyrics/content/post/2023-02-24_airu/index.md

 *Erik*: Not only that, there are very few people who go to live performances.
 The big stages are hard to reach, and the small stages in bars prefer to offer gastronomical pleasures than live music because they make more money with that.
 What is a good label for music?
 And what sort of institutional support you need.

-*Irune*, Erik, and Patricia agree that they were looking for a label to help book live performances and need help because Basque institutional help comes only from well-established bands.
+Irune, Erik, and Patricia agree that they were looking for a label to help book live performances and need help because Basque institutional help comes only from well-established bands.
 There seems to be some effort in the last couple of years to put everything Basque on the world stage that is not so much focused on language preservation, such as Basque Music.

 {{< spoiler text="New single out on 23 February 2023" >}}
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/3kn0EG91PC6bOa1QX5wnee?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>